cse442-at-ub/s24semesterproject-we-love-the-company/docs/scene.md

 `onMouseMove` takes the `Gamestate`, the mouse position, buttons, and touch.
 It is called whenever the mouse is moved.

 `onMousePress` takes the `Gamestate`, the mouse position, buttons, and touch.
-It is caled whenever the mouse is moved.
+It is caled whenever the mouse is pressed.

 `doNothing` can be set as any of these if the behavior is no behavior.